Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 1 – Sun and bug protection: There is very little shade so wear sunscreen and spray yourself down with bug spray.

-4- Extra clothes: It’s not uncommon to get dirty.
+4 – Extra clothes: It’s not uncommon to get dirty.
 Consider bringing a clean outfit for the ride home.

 When is the best time to visit?

-How long will we stay?
+How long will we stay at Critchlow Alligator Sanctuary?

 You can expect to stay anywhere from one to two hours.

-What ages will enjoy The Alligator Sanctuary?
+What ages will enjoy Critchlow Alligator Sanctuary?

-This is really an experience appropriate for all ages.
-There is something interesting there for everyone especially if you add on an animal encounter or feed the alligators.
+This is really an appropriate experience for all ages.
+There is something interesting there for everyone, especially if you add on an animal encounter or feed the alligators.

 Where are the bathrooms?